danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 ![A screenshot of a scientific publishing platform.](/assets/images/2022-08-03/overview.png)

-It allows scholars, scientists, academics, and researchers to self organize their own peer review and refereeing, without needing journal editors to manually mediate it.
-It allows it to be crowdsourced, using a reputation system tied to academic fields to determine who should be able to offer review and to referee.
+Peer Review allows scholars, scientists, academics, and researchers to self organize their own peer review and refereeing, without needing journal editors to manually mediate it.
+The platform allows review and refereeing to be crowdsourced, using a reputation system tied to academic fields to determine who should be able to offer review and to referee.

-It splits pre-publish peer review from post-publish refereeing.
-Pre-publish review then becomes completely about helping authors polish their work and decide if it is ready to publish.
+The platform splits pre-publish peer review from post-publish refereeing.
+Pre-publish review then becomes completely about helping authors polish their work and decide if their articles are ready to publish.
 Refereeing happens post-publish, and in a way which is easily understandable to the lay reader, helping the general public sort solid studies from shakey ones.

-It is being developed open source.
+Peer Review is being developed open source.
 The hope is to form a non-profit to develop it which would be governed by the community of academics who use the platform in collaboration with the team of software professionals who build it (a multi-stakeholder cooperative).

-Since the platform crowdsources the work of review and refereeing, and because it can potentially handle all academic and scientific fields on a single platform, it could eliminate most of the overhead of academic publishing.
+Since the platform crowdsources the work of review and refereeing, and because it can potentially handle all academic and scientific fields on a single platform, we could eliminate most of the overhead of academic publishing.
-Meaning it could be initially funded with small donations from the scholars using it.
-If it were to eventually replace the entire journal system, it could be funded by the universities for a tiny fraction (1% or less) of what they are paying for publishing now.
+Meaning Peer Review could be initially funded with small donations from the scholars using it.
+If the platform were to eventually replace the entire journal system, it could be funded by the universities for a tiny fraction (1% or less) of what they are paying for publishing now.

-It is currently at the alpha stage of development, most of the core features are functional in a proof of concept.
+Peer Review is currently at the alpha stage of development, most of the core features are functional in a proof of concept.
 They need testing and hardening, and a number of functionality gaps need to be filled in.
 I hope to reach a closed beta in the next few months.
 And an open beta several months after that.
 I'm